mxbuschi/mxbuschi.github.io/_pages/about.md

 I am focused on

-🎯 Accuracy improvement of robot-based milling processes,
+🎯 accuracy improvement of robot-based milling processes,

-🛠️ Information fusion of data-driven models and physics-based structural models using probabilistic machine learning methods and
+🛠️ information fusion of data-driven models and physics-based structural models using probabilistic machine learning methods and

-☁ Smart Data Analytics and Information Security in Cloud-based Data Processing of OPC UA Machine Tool Data.
+☁ smart data analytics and information security in cloud-based data processing of OPC UA machine tool data.

 ---